 Have questions?
 Email: gme@sirweb.org

-Past recipients-
+Past recipients

-Lola Oladini, MD/MBA: Trainee, at an institution where there was no dedicated IR clinic curriculum for residents, felt a gap in clinical training from the program and desired to set up IR clinic structure for her training program.
+Lola Oladini, MD/MBA: At an institution where there was no dedicated IR clinic curriculum for residents, she felt a gap in clinical training from the program and desired to set up IR clinic structure for her training program.
 She worked with the program to establish clinic days and create a schedule for all IR residents to be able to rotate in clinic and build longitudinal care skills.